LiamDruckman/COMP1911-Tutorial/README.md

 ## Linux/Shell Commands

 Linux is an operating system developed by Linus Torvalds (you can probably tell where the name came from) and places a much greater emphasis on using command line tools to perform operations.
 If you're primarily a mac user, you may be in luck as both Linux and MacOS are "Unix-like" and share a lot of similarities.
 For Windows users however, it may be a slightly larger leap to get used to it.
-But regardless, once you've got a few basic commands under your belt, you'll find Linux is not nearly as mistifying as it once seemed.
+But regardless, once you've got a few basic commands under your belt, you'll find Linux is not nearly as mystifying as it once seemed.

 ### Navigation